cagla-su/Arch-Linux-Post-Installation-Guide/README.md

   - **fwupd**: if your computer is not supported by fwupd for firmware updates
 ## Install Gaming Packages
 ```
-sudo pacman -S cachyos-gaming-meta gamemode lib32-gamemode protonup-qt vesktop
+sudo pacman -S cachyos-gaming-meta gamemode lib32-gamemode protonup-qt
 ```
 ## Install Other Packages
 For a more stable experience, I try to use Flatpak packages as much as possible, at least for basic apps.
+However, Flatpaks take up lots of space from your storage because Flatpak packages are containerized.
+If you care about your storage limit, use native packages for the apps you want to install instead of Flatpak.
 ```
-flatpak install flathub org.onlyoffice.desktopeditors org.kde.okular net.cozic.joplin_desktop com.obsproject.Studio org.kde.kdenlive fr.handbrake.ghb org.gimp.GIMP org.inkscape.Inkscape us.zoom.Zoom com.spotify.Client org.nomacs.ImageLounge
+flatpak install flathub org.onlyoffice.desktopeditors org.kde.okular net.cozic.joplin_desktop com.obsproject.Studio org.gimp.GIMP org.inkscape.Inkscape us.zoom.Zoom com.spotify.Client
 ```
 ## TLP Configuration - Power Management For Laptops
 - You can use [TLP-UI](https://aur.archlinux.org/packages/tlpui) to configure [TLP](https://linrunner.de/tlp/index.html) via a graphical interface but I noticed it doesn't uncheck some options which prevents them from functioning, that's why it is safer to apply them manually.
-Also, again, **do not use TLP if you don't need battery life, because we are using TLP for the best battery life on battery mode and to switch between performance/power saving modes for our laptop, using [power-profiles-daemon](https://github.com/Rongronggg9/power-profiles-daemon) is easier and needs no configuration at all!!!**
+- **Do not use TLP if you don't need battery life, because we are using TLP for the best battery life on battery mode and to switch between performance/power saving modes for our laptop, using [power-profiles-daemon](https://github.com/Rongronggg9/power-profiles-daemon) is easier and needs no configuration at all!!!**
-- **Command to configure TLP**:
+- **Command to start editing TLP configuration file**:
 ```
 sudo nano /etc/tlp.conf
 ```